A guide to Thailand’s E-visa

 Individuals holding an E-Visa are not allowed to work, undertake long-term education, or participate in volunteer activities.
 If you intend to engage in any of the mentioned activities, you should explore long-term visa alternatives.
 To discuss your options, you can reach out to your nearest Thai embassy or seek help from a visa agent to apply for an extended stay visa.

 Several options are available for foreigners to enter Thailand.
 If you plan to stay for less than 30 days and belong to one of the 64 Visa Exempt countries, you may not need a visa.
 If you’re not from a visa-exempt country, you can apply for a Visa on Arrival upon reaching Thailand, which permits a stay of 15-30 days, depending on your nationality.
-You may also click here to learn more about visa exemption.

-However, 30 days might not be sufficient for some travelers.
+However, 30 days might not be sufficient for some travellers.
 The pandemic has emphasized that travel is a privilege that can be lost.
 As a result, people with time to spare are looking for more extended stays rather than short weekend trips.
 A Single Entry Tourist Visa enables visitors to stay in Thailand for 60-90 days, while a Multiple Entry Tourist Visa provides unlimited 60-90 day entries over six months.

 Thailand E-visa requirements